AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/fallout/compare-segments-fallout.md

 You can compare an unlimited number of filters in the Fallout visualization.

-1. Select the filters that you want to compare from the [!UICONTROL Filter] rail on the left.
+1. Select the filters that you want to compare from the [!UICONTROL Filter] panel on the left.
 In the example, three filters are selected: *Flight Details: Page Version A*, *Flight Details: Page Version B*, and *Flight Details: Page Version C*.
 1. You drag the three filters onto the Filter drop zone at the top of the visualization.